JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

-As usual, we first define the function and the values in which the function is to be evaluated
+As usual, we first define the function and the values, where it will be evaluated.

 ```@example plots_srs
 x = range(-5, 5; length = 200)